Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 E-Commerce Model

-EliteTechPC is an e-commerce platform that specializes in selling high-quality prebuilt PCs to consumers.
+EliteTechPC is an e-commerce platform that specializes in selling gym/nutto consumers.
 Our mission is to provide customers with the top-of-the-line computer systems that deliver exceptional performance, reliability and value.
 Target market includes both gaming enthusiasts and professionals in need of high-performance machines.
 We cater to individuals who value superior hardware components, seamless functionality and latest advancements in technology.
 This is a Business to Consumer model and it is catered to be as simple yet intuitive for the consumer along with the sign-ups to the newsletter with potential deals and more.

 <br>